mikeswanson/Ai2Canvas/README.md

 [![Ai2Canvas Overview](http://img.youtube.com/vi/L1W9AyK2MPc/0.jpg)](http://www.youtube.com/watch?v=L1W9AyK2MPc)

-## Requirements
+## Requirements ##

-This repository includes both a Visual Studio 2019 solution for PC (with both Win32 and x64 targets) and a Xcode 12.5 project for Mac.
+This repository includes both a Visual Studio 2019 solution for PC and a Xcode 12.5 project for Mac.
 It also requires the Adobe Illustrator CC 2021 SDK.

-## Getting Started
+## Getting Started ##

 Because the project depends on the Illustrator SDK and references many files using relative paths, it is important to place the project in the correct location.